GC-public-learning/Commander/README.md

 dotnet run
 ~~~

-## 6) configure the DTO in order to map the serialised obects only with the information needed by the client
+## 6) configure the DTO in order to map the serialised objects only with the information needed by the client

 - install "AutoMapper.Extensions.Microsoft.DependencyInjection" via nuget.org in the same way than EF 5